PrefectHQ/prefect/docs/tutorial/deployments.md

 # Deploying Flows

 !!! note "Reminder to start a Prefect API"
-    Some features in this tutorial such as scheduling require a Prefect server to be running; if using a self-hosted setup, simply run `prefect server start` to run both the webserver and UI; if using Prefect Cloud, make sure you have [successfully configured your local profile](/cloud/cloud-quickstart/).
+    Some features in this tutorial, such as scheduling, require a Prefect server to be running; if using a self-hosted setup, simply run `prefect server start` to run both the webserver and UI; if using Prefect Cloud, make sure you have [successfully configured your local profile](/cloud/cloud-quickstart/).

 ## Why deployments?

 One of the most common reasons to use a tool like Prefect is [scheduling](/concepts/schedules) or [event-based triggering](/concepts/automations/).
 Up to this point, we’ve demonstrated running Prefect flows as scripts, but this means *you* have been the one triggering and managing flow runs.
 You can certainly continue to trigger your workflows in this way and use Prefect as a monitoring layer for other schedulers or systems, but you will miss out on many of the other benefits and features that Prefect offers.

-A deployed flow enhances a normal flow in many ways:
+Deploying a flow exposes an API and UI so that you can:

-- a deployment has an API for triggering work, [cancelling active runs](/concepts/flows/#cancel-a-flow-run), pausing scheduled work, customizing parameters, and more
+- trigger new runs, [cancel active runs](/concepts/flows/#cancel-a-flow-run), pause scheduled runs, customize parameters, and more
-- you can remotely configure schedules and automation rules for your deployments
+- remotely configure schedules and automation rules for your deployments
-- you can even use Prefect to dynamically provision infrastructure using [workers](/tutorials/workers/)
+- dynamically provision infrastructure using [workers](/tutorials/workers/)

 ## What is a deployment?